GavinHuttley/gav_blog/posts/setting_up_your_computer.rst

 .. [#] Pinning here means to state a specific version number of the tool.
 .. [#] "Lucky" in the sense that there is less complexity in the project, simplifying your development process and reducing the storage footprint of your project.
 .. [#] ``repos`` because it is short for repositories, and **every** project will be version controlled ... right?
+.. [#] This is for a Python language based project.
+Adopt a structure that is considered best pratice for the language you're working in.

 .. _Ensembl: https://ensembl.org
 .. _GenBank: https://www.ncbi.nlm.nih.gov/genbank/